 Deep Tissue Massage

 Also known as Manual Lymphatic Drainage (MLD).
 A specialised detoxing massage to enhance movement of lymphatic fluid to boost the body’s immune system, reduce excess fluid and unwanted toxins and help transport vital dietary, fats, proteins and nutrients around the body.
+MLD is a very light and gentle massage – only about the pressure of a hard-boiled egg on your skin.
+It is not aimed at reducing muscular pain and is most commonly used with cancer patients post-surgery.
+(Due to specialising in Remedial Massage, I cannot commit to regular lymphatic massages).

 A massage for all stages of pregnancy.
 When you can no longer lay on your stomach, the massage is done laying on your back and sides.
+From the second trimester, the right hip should be slightly elevated when lying on your back.
+PREGNANCY massage is included as part of my REMEDIAL massage.

 Pressing deep into the “fascia” in different directions without oil to stretch it.
 Fascia is a connective tissue that wraps its way around and through all muscles, bones, tissues and organs of the body.

 Used to identify muscle and skeletal imbalances.
 With my special FIVE STAR (top notch) assessment, in less than a minute I can identify virtually every muscle in your body that will be tight or sore, even before you get on the table.
+While you still get a thorough massage, it means I can put more focus into where I know the ACTUAL tighter muscles are – not just where you say you are sore.

 Used during the massage to stretch specific muscles.
 Stretching advice is also given.